alblaine/c4l16-lightningtalk/README.md

 # c4l16 Lightning Talk Slides & Video link
-Here are slides from my lightning talk for C4L 2016 in Philadelphia, PA.
+Here are slides from my lightning talk for C4L 2016 in Philadelphia, PA, titled, "Code+Art: Expanding Creative Coding Opportunities at NCSU Libraries."
 I have edited them slightly by adding references where needed.

 Disclaimer: the percentages reported in this talk are approximate and are based on small, local events.
 They are **not reproducible or generalizable**.
 Please do not cite them as if they were.